JZ6/Office-Hours-Booking-System/doc/phase1/Api.md

 # Api.md

+## Goal
+Design the APIs supported by the Ticket, Applicant (etc) endpoints.

 ## Handout

 You will follow Bezos dictum for your project.
 Clients will use endpoints to get, put, update the details of applicant, course and the other model objects required.